microsoft/azpipelines-kubernetesUI/README.md

 This repo consists of
 1. Contracts: The `IKubeService` provides the interface that needs to be implemented inorder to fetch data needed for the UI
-2. Service: It contains `AzureDevOpsKubeService` - the ServiceEndpoint based implementation of `IKubeService` that is used in Azure Pipelines
-3. WebUI: It contains the components that make up the UI
+2. WebUI: It contains the components that make up the UI

+## Usage of Kubernetes UI within Azure DevOps

+This Web UI will be integrated into Azure DevOps as an extension and will be available by default in your Azure DevOps accounts going forward.
+The repo for the extension is at [azPipeline-KubernetesUI-devopsExtension](https://github.com/Microsoft/azPipeline-KubernetesUI-devopsExtension).

 ## Host the Kubernetes UI within your Web Application

-You can refer to the [azpipelines-kubernetesUI-WebApp](https://github.com/Microsoft/azpipelines-kubernetesUI-WebApp) repository as a working reference on how to host the Kubernetes UI in a stand-alone web app.
+You can also host the UI outside of Azure DevOps.
+Refer to the [azpipelines-kubernetesUI-WebApp](https://github.com/Microsoft/azpipelines-kubernetesUI-WebApp) repository as a working reference on how to host the Kubernetes UI in a stand-alone web app.
 It also has a custom implementation of `IKubeService` to fetch the required Kubernets objects.

+## Build

+    npm install
+    npm run build

 ## Dependencies

 This repository depends on the following packages:

-- [azure-devops-extension-sdk](https://github.com/Microsoft/azure-devops-extension-sdk): Required module for Azure DevOps extensions which allows communication between the host page and the extension iframe.
-- [azure-devops-extension-api](https://github.com/Microsoft/azure-devops-extension-api): Contains REST client libraries for the various Azure DevOps feature areas.
 - [azure-devops-ui](https://www.npmjs.com/package/azure-devops-ui): UI library containing the React components used in the Azure DevOps web UI.
+- [@kubernetes/client-node](https://github.com/kubernetes-client/javascript): The Javascript clients for Kubernetes implemented in typescript.
+- [office-ui-fabric-react](https://github.com/OfficeDev/office-ui-fabric-react): React components for building experiences for Office and Office 365

 Some external dependencies:
 - `React` - Is used to render the UI in the samples, and is a dependency of `azure-devops-ui`.